AaltoSciComp/scicomp-docs/triton/apps/python-conda.rst

 .. code-block:: console

-  $ module load miniconda
+  $ module load mamba
-  $ conda env create --file environment.yml
+  $ mamba env create --file environment.yml

 Once the environment is installed, you can activate it with: